espocrm/documentation/user-guide/quotes.md

 ## Converting from Opportunity

 Method 1.
-Create a new quote, on the form specify needed Opportunity.
+Create a new quote, on the form specify needed opportunity.
 Data will be copied from the opportunity to the created quote.

 Method 2.
 Create a new quote from Quotes relationship panel on the detail view of the opportunity.